Extensions of quasidiagonal $C^*$-algebras and controlling the $K_0$-map of embeddings: Introduction

-is a short exact sequence with $B$ separable, nuclear, quasidiagonal, satisfying the UCT and $A\otimes \U$ is locally approximated by algebras in $\CC$.
+is a short exact sequence where $A$ is separable, $A\otimes \U$ is locally approximated by algebras in $\mathcal{Y}$ and $B$ is separable, nuclear, quasidiagonal, satisfying the UCT.
 Then $E$ is quasidiagonal iff it is stably finite. \end{theorem} \begin{remark} Note that if $A$ is separable, simple, nuclear, unital, quasidiagonal and satisfies the UCT, then $A\otimes \U$ has finite nuclear dimension by the main result of \cite{MR4228503}, so by \cite[Thm.
 6.2(iii)]{tikuisis2017quasidiagonality}, it is an ASH algebra.
-Thus $A$ satisfies the hypothesis of Theorem \ref{main-theorem}. \end{remark}
+Thus $A$ satisfies the hypothesis of Theorem \ref{main-theorem}. \end{remark} \begin{remark} Note that $\mathcal{Y}$ is closed under taking matrix algebras, direct sums, as well as tensoring with $\mathcal{Q}$.
+So, if a $C^*$-algebra $A$ satisfies the hypothesis of Theorem \ref{main-theorem}, then $A\otimes \K$ (and more generally $A\otimes D$ for every AF-algebra $D$) also satisfies the hypothesis of Theorem \ref{main-theorem}. \end{remark} Let $E$ be as in Theorem \ref{main-theorem}.
+Then it is not simple and usually it does not admit any faithful trace.
+For example, the latter is guaranteed if the ideal $A$ is stable.
+So, Theorem \ref{main-theorem} verifies the Blackadar and Kirchberg conjecture for a large class of $C^*$-algebras that have no faithful trace.
+Actually, even the case where the $C^*$-algebra arises as an extension of a separable, nuclear, quasidiagonal $C^*$-algebra with the UCT by $C(X)\otimes \K$, cannot be deduced in a straightforward way from any of the previous results that we could find in the literature.

 For the proof of Theorem \ref{main-theorem}, we need results regarding ordered K-theory from \cite{Goodearl1986PartiallyOA}, as well as techniques from \cite{SPIELBERG1988325}, in order to construct many of the $K_0$ maps.
 We then rely on a classification Theorem of Schafhauser \cite[Cor.
 5.4]{Schafhauser2018SubalgebrasOS} to "lift" these maps to the $C^*$-algebra level, and thus achieve the existence of the embeddings needed to show the presence of $K_0$-embedding property.
 For the case when the ideal is a separable ASH algebra, we use results and techniques from \cite{elliott2017classification}, \cite{elliott2020decomposition} and \cite{phillips2007recursive}.